Four Corners Area

 Four Corners Monument | Matt Morgan

 As the only place in the United States where four states meet at one geographic location, the Four Corners is unique.
-However, the meeting of Utah, Arizona, Colorado and New Mexico is only one reason this region is so special.
-This area is also home to a rich indigenous heritage and several sovereign tribal reserves and nations, including the Navajo Nation, Hopi, Ute and Zuni.
+However, this geographic anomaly is only one reason this region is so special.
+It is also home to a rich indigenous heritage and marks the boundary between the Navajo Nation, which maintains the monument, and the Ute Mountain Ute Tribe Reservation.

 Ancestral Puebloan people lived in the area earlier than 1200 CE, and evidence of their fascinating culture and rich heritage abounds.
-They are known for building cliff dwellings perched along canyon walls.
-Marvel at the builders’ innovative ideas, construction skills, and remnants, set against stunning sandstone panoramas.
+They are known for building ruins perched on cliff edges atop boulders.
+Marvel at the builders’ innovative ideas, construction skills and remnants set against stunning sandstone panoramas.

-Dark skies lend to dazzling celestial shows in the evenings.
+Dark skies in the evenings lend to dazzling celestial shows.
 Sit back and soak in the stars while contemplating the ancient ways.
-Visit the Four Corners in Utah on its own or add a stop on a trip to Arches or Canyonlands national parks.
+Visit the Four Corners in Utah alone or add a stop on a trip to Arches or Canyonlands national parks.

 Monument Valley Visiting Southern Utah